tildearrow/furnace/README.md

 ### "command not found", "not a valid command", and similar

-either you forgot to install something, it's not in your PATH or you are using the wrong environment.
+either you forgot to install something, it's not in your PATH or **you are using the wrong environment**.

+remember that on MSYS2 you should use the MINGW64 environment (not the UCRT64 one!).

 #### compiler